lihbr/lihbr-diapositiv/230209-open-source-ecosystem/slides.md

 ---

-npm is also an only database.
+npm is also an online database.

 <v-clicks>